base4nfdi/dmp4nfdi-website/content/incubator/_index.md

 ---
-title: "Incubator Projects"
+title: Incubator Projects
-summary: "Call for incubator projects and how to join"
+summary: Call for incubator projects and how to join
-date: 2025-05-09
+date: 2025-01-07
-type: landing
+type: book
 ---

 # Set up your DMP service